-One of the most infamous of GTW games comes in the form of a well sort after game “Bamboo”.
+One of the most infamous of GTW games comes in the form of a well sort after game called “Bamboo”, from the creators of Hawkeye.

-What a better way to introduce the game, but for a clip from Finnish computer magazine “Mikrobitti” in December 1988, thanks to Seppo…
+To introduce the game, here is a clip from Finnish computer magazine “Mikrobitti” in December 1988, thanks to contributor Seppo Aikas:

 “Boys without brains, who programmed the game Hawkeye, are making a new revolutionary game for the C64.
 The idea of Bamboo is to rescue your beautiful girlfriend from an evil witch.
 Like Hawkeye, the boys are pushing the C64’s graphics to the limit.
 The amazing effects are possible thanks to a 8-directional bitmap scroll-routine coded by Mario van Zeist.
 Bamboo smoothly scrolls in its 8 directions for its example graphics made with Koala painter, at the speed of 1-100 pixels per screen refresh.”

-Jori Olkkonen wrote this text, who is rumoured to have known the guys behind Bamboo, and have seen a demo of the game running, due to his knowledge of the game’s technics.
+Jori Olkkonen wrote this text, who is rumoured to have known the developers, and had seen a demo of the game running due to his knowledge of the game’s technical details.

-Commodore User described the game as “Featuring a cute main character, the game is based on the Ghost n Goblins/Wardner style of play, and features some technically clever hi-res scrolls, whatever that might mean.”.
-A demo was apparently to be shown at the PC Show in 1988.
+Commodore User also described the game as “Featuring a cute main character, with the game based on the Ghost n Goblins/Wardner style of play, and featuring some technically clever hi-res scrolls, whatever that might mean.”.
+A demo was apparently to be shown at the PC Show in 1988, but seems may not have happened.

-This was then later written in an issue of Games Machine magazine:
+Then finally, the following was later written in an issue of Games Machine magazine:

 “Crazy Dutch programmers The Boys without Brains – creators of Hawkeye – are delving into their Commodore’s insides to find a game with the (tongue-in-cheek?) title of Bamboo.
 Although little is known at present, it’s a massive shoot-em-up with a nifty eight-way directional scrolling routine.
 Plans are afoot for a Christmas release if the dykes hold, and we’ll bring you the full preview very shortly.”